run-x/opta-docs/content/en/Architecture/aws.md

 [Encryption for the secrets is also provided via KMS](https://aws.amazon.com/blogs/containers/using-eks-encryption-provider-support-for-defense-in-depth/).

 For databases, we currently have modules for postgres (AWS Aurora), redis (AWS Elasticache), and the mongodb compatible documentdb (AWS Documentdb).
-We only offer 1 instance per db (no read or write replicas), but we hope to add this feature as customers demand.
+We now offer a `multi_az` option so that read replicas can be created in other az.
 The postgres and documentdb databases are built with 5 day retention of backups in case of emergency.
 The username and passwords are created with the database and are passed securely to the K8s services as secrets (pls see K8s section for security around secrets).

 There is a module for S3 storage, which creates a private bucket by default (but can be set to public via fields)